smarini/AMR-meta/README.md

 * Tetracyclines

 # Principles
-MetAMR is based on multiple binary models.
-Each class has _two_ models, one based on _k_-mers and LASSO logistic regression, and one based on metafeatures (obtained by _k_-mers matrix factorization) and ridge logistic regression.
+MetAMR is based on multiple binary models, one per AMR class.
+Each class has _two_ models
+* one based on _k_-mers and LASSO logistic regression
+* one based on metafeatures (obtained by _k_-mers matrix factorization) and ridge logistic regression

 # Installation
 To install MetAMR, simply download this repository and run: